ShatrovOA/dtFFT/docs/usage.rst

   - Forward 2D FFT in X-Y directions
   - Transpose from X to Z
   - Forward FFT in Z direction
+- If using FFT with Y-slab:

+  - Forward FFT in X direction
+  - Transpose from X to Y
+  - Forward 2D FFT in Y-Z directions

 **Backward Execution** (``DTFFT_EXECUTE_BACKWARD``):